Chik-Network/chik-dev-tools/README.md

 Chiklisp Commands
 -----------------

-The `clsp` family of commands are helpful when writing, building, and hashing Chiklisp and CLVM programs.
+The `clsp` family of commands are helpful when writing, building, and hashing Chiklisp and KLVM programs.

 ```
 cdv clsp build ./puzzles/password.clsp